DubaiSat-1: Environmental

 Many environmental and meteorological events such as vegetation stress, fog, land degradation, sandstorms, desertification and droughts cannot be captured by ground measurements alone, making remote sensing an important tool in environmental monitoring.
 The sun-synchronous orbit of DubaiSat-1 merges with data from geostationary missions to provide enhancements on existing models.

 Additionally, due to their low precipitation rates, arid regions are the world's major source of atmospheric dust that affects local, regional and global climate.
 Dust and sand storms create potentially hazardous air quality for humans, and adversely affect climate on regional and worldwide scales.
 Remote sensing is a demonstrably valuable tool for detecting, mapping and forecasting such events.
 However, arid and semi arid regions have their own specific and unique characteristics and vulnerabilities that require special attention when adapting existing remote sensing tools efficiently.
 Satellite imaging helps monitor and improve management of the world's agricultural resources.
 Multispectral images contribute by monitoring land use, generating vegetation indices, and monitoring water quality.

 Disaster relief

 Satellite images are useful tools to assist disaster relief teams to determine how to tackle rescue and recovery efforts in the wake of catastrophic natural, or even man-made, events.
-In the aftermath of the tsunami in Japan on March 11, 2011, EIAST applied DubaiSat-1 to help disaster relief teams determine and manage the scale of the event.
+In the aftermath of the tsunami in Japan on March 11, 2011, MBRSC applied DubaiSat-1 to help disaster relief teams determine and manage the scale of the event.

-DubaiSat-2

-DubaiSat-2 is an electro-optical earth observation satellite system to be launched and operated by Emirates Institution for Advanced Science and Technology.
-The spacecraft will have a ground sampling distance of 1 meter at 600 km in a sun-synchronous orbit.
-DubaiSat-2 will have the capacity to store approximately 17,000 km2 of image data.
-It is relatively small, weighing less than 300 kg and suitable for commercial use within the UAE or other regions worldwide.
-The electro-optical payload is a push-broom camera with TDI sensors.

-The launch was scheduled for the fourth quarter of 2012 and is ready, but launch practicalities will move it into 2013.
-DubaiSat-2 also includes an experimental propulsion system for orbit correction and maintenance.
-The satellite's expected lifetime is at least five years.
-The modules in the satellite use two CAN Bus networks to communicate with each other without the use of a host computer.

-DubaiSat-2 was launched 21 November 2013.